timothyrenner/timothyrenner.github.io/_posts/2015-02-20-dammit-r-part-1.md

     Difference: 0.500000
 {% endhighlight %}

-Take careful note that I just had to present a _solution_ to _printing three things onto the screen_.
+Take careful note that I just had to present a _solution_ to _printing three things onto the screen_ (with a single print statement).

+<s>And that's how you format print onto the screen in R.</s>
-And that's how you format print onto the screen in R.
+And that's how you format print multiple lines onto the screen in R with a single print statement.

+[EDITED for clarity and fairness to R].